Kayli/logspub/math.md

 - analytic proof
   - proofs are non-deductive derivations of plausible hypotheses from problems, in some sense of ‘plausible’
   - they start from a given problem and go up to plausible hypotheses
+    - a problem is any open question
+    - a hypothesis is any means that can be used to solve a problem
+    - a hypothesis is said to be plausible if and only if it is compatible with the existing data
+    - look for some hypothesis that is a sufficient condition for solving the problem
+    - hypothesis is obtained from the problem, and possibly other data, by some non-deductive inference
+      - inductive, analogical, diagrammatic, metaphorical, metonymical, by generalization, by specialization, by variation of the data, and so on
   - aim is to discover plausible hypotheses capable of giving a solution to the problem
+  - hypothesis, in turn, is a problem that must be solved, so the process is recursive a potentially infinite

 ## automated theorem provers